 Green leaves, that haven’t deteriorated in any way, can be seen differently.
 It’s unlikely that you will have access to tree leaves that are green, they only fall when they have died.
 Leaves that may be collected at ground level from prunings of lower-level garden plants, are most likely going to be green.
 This will be especially so if you are doing any pruning in the growing season.

-Fresh cut green leaves will have a high enough nitrate value to balance the carbon level.
+Fresh cut green leaves will have a balanced nitrate to carbon level.
 This will allow a heap of any quantity of just green leaves to convert into compost without the need to add anything else to correct any imbalance.
 However, fresh cut green leaves can be seen as a ’green’ in the context of comparing ‘green’ with ‘brown’.
 Observations may indicate that, in some circumstances, there may not be enough of a carbon ’brown’ element.
 The addition of some extra ‘brown’ material may be necessary.